PHANTOM0122/Sphere-cloud/README.md

 ### :rocket: **News**
 :fire: [2024.11.23] We're released the intitial code!

-##: Additional results beyond paper
+##: Additional results beyond the paper

 Below is the localization result following the prior works, where the camera positional error was reported in contrast to BMVC paper.
 ![image](https://github.com/user-attachments/assets/070d634d-4958-4f8b-a7a1-4cd0afc4bb7a)